joshstephenson/Wordle-Solver/README.md

 ...
 ```

-Second, by loading the Solver class into the python shell or another python script, the user can play world receiving advice on which word to guess next.
-After each guess the user must provide the feedback from the Wordle game (green, yellow and gray letters).
+Second, by loading the Solver class into the python shell or another python script, a player can play Wordle receiving advice on which word to guess next.
+After each guess the player must provide the feedback from the Wordle game (green, yellow and gray letters).

+Example from July 28th (2022) Wordle (answer: STOMP):
 ```
 from WordleSolver import Solver